Vladislaus II of Hungary: Ottoman threat

 Vladislaus rewarded the Estates of Slavonia (the "shield of Hungary" against the Ottomans) with a separate coat-of-arms at the end of 1497.
 The truce with the Ottoman Empire came to an end in 1498.
 The 1498 Diet of Hungary sanctioned the introduction of a one-florin ordinary tax, stipulating that the landowners could retain half of the tax to pay their own retainers.
 A decree obliged the wealthiest barons and prelates to set up their own armies.
 Another decree prescribed that the Royal Council could only make decisions if at least eight elected noble jurors of the royal courts attained the meeting.
 The Diet also passed laws that increased the noblemen's income at the expense of Church revenues and limited the economic privileges of the towns and townspeople.

 Vladislaus made an alliance with John Albert and Stephen III of Moldavia against the Ottomans in Kraków on 20 July 1498.
 He was also reconciled with John Corvinus and made him ban of Croatia, tasking him with the defense of Croatia.

 During his reign (1490–1516), the Hungarian royal power declined in favour of the Hungarian magnates, who used their power to curtail the peasants’ freedom.
 His reign in Hungary was largely stable, although Hungary was under consistent border pressure from the Ottoman Empire and went through the revolt of György Dózsa.
 On 11 March 1500, the Bohemian Diet adopted a new land constitution that limited royal power, and Vladislav signed it in 1502 (hence it is known as Vladislav land order).
 Additionally, he oversaw the construction (1493–1502) of the enormous Vladislav Hall atop the palace at the Prague Castle.

 Death

 Vladislaus died on 13 March 1516, two weeks after his 60th birthday, in the city of Buda.
 His funeral was held six days later in the main cathedral of the city of Székesfehérvár, where all the Kings of Hungary used to be buried.
 His son was previously crowned as King of Hungary in 1508 and in 1509 as King of Bohemia before his father died, so the succession was assured.
-Before he died, Vladislaus called Tamás Bakócz, John Bornemissza, and George Hohenzollern, and named them the bearers and custodians of the young prince Louis.
+Before he died, Vladislaus called Tamás Bakócz, John Bornemissza, and his nephew George, Margrave of Brandenburg-Ansbach, and named them the bearers and custodians of the young prince Louis.
 The monarch left a Kingdom in political ruins with a debt of 403,000 Hungarian florins.